|

 the pain of being unable to feed one’s own children, to clothe one’s

+children and to be unable to send them to school.
 It is a terrible truth that this pain is a pain that is endured by the

 majority of rural women in KwaZulu-Natal.
 We know this from the fact that